 Moving a gun safe is a pain, most of them are heavy and are incredibly top heavy.
 If you aren’t careful, they can fall over and hurt someone, or damage your home!
 However there are some easier ways to move a safe, and laying a safe down might just be an option.

 So can a gun safe be laid down?
 Most full size gun safe can be laid on its back without an issue, as long as precautions are taken to make sure you can get it back up in the end, as well as to keep an eye on minimizing any damage that may happen to the internals of the safe and the contents of the safe.

-While it is possible to lay a safe down, there are definitely things to keep an eye on, lets take a look at how you can successfully do this yourself, to make things easier when you are moving your safe around your home, or even from building to building.
+While it is possible to lay a safe down, there are definitely things to keep an eye on, lets take a look at how you can successfully do this yourself, to make things easier when you are moving your safe around your home (or upstairs), or even from building to building.

 Remove the contents of the safe